Compartmental-reaction diffusion framework for microscale dynamics of extracellular serotonin in brain tissue: Model setup

 \section{Model setup}

 We start by considering a thin slice of neural tissue that contains fibers that have discrete varicosity sites that both release and continuously take up serotonin (Figure~\ref{fig:serotoninsystem}D).
 Specifically, we consider $k\in\{1, ..., M\}$ 1-D fibers placed in $\mathbb{R}^2$ with a minimum distance of $L_\cF$ between them.
-Along these fibers, $j\in\{1, ..., N\}$ discrete varicosity sites are placed at points $\vX_j\in \mathbb{R}^2$, with a minimum distance of $L$ between them.
+Along these fibers, $N$ discrete varicosity sites are placed at points $\vX_j\in \mathbb{R}^2$, $j\in\{1, ..., N\}$, with a minimum distance of $L$ between them.
 We let $\cF_k$ denote the set of varicosity sites that are located along fiber $k$.
 For example, if $\vX_1$, $\vX_6$, and $\vX_{11}$ are the varicosity sites along the $k^\text{th}$ fiber, then $\cF_k = \{\vX_1, \vX_6, \vX_{11}\}$.

 Around each discrete varicosity site, we put disks of radius $R_0$ in $\mathbb{R}^2$, denoted as $\Omega_j$.
 These disk regions, when assumed to be well-mixed, allow for mathematically incorporating various kinds of local behavior close to the varicosity sites.
-As a result, we can describe the serotonin concentration at time $\tau$ inside disk $\Omega_j$, denoted as $\mu_j(\tau)$, by the following ordinary differential equation (ODE)
+As a result, we can describe the total amount of serotonin at time $\tau$ inside disk $\Omega_j$, denoted as $\mu_j(\tau)$, by the following ordinary differential equation (ODE)

 where the first two terms describe the uptake and release dynamics occurring within each $\Omega_j$, respectively, and the last term, $C(\mu_j, \mathcal{U})$, connects the disk $\Omega_j$ to the diffusing serotonin concentration $\mathcal{U}(\tau, \vX)$ in the surrounding extracellular space.